-We had some fantastic comments from our recent visitors :
+We have had some fantastic comments from some of our visitors :

 "Thank you for a lovely stay.
 We all agreed it was just what the doctor ordered"